Adam Thompson (politician): Parliamentary career

 Thompson gave his maiden speech as an MP in October 2024, in which he was reported as "celebrating local residents" who empower the local community.
 He honoured famous figures associated with Erewash, including actor Robert Lindsay, grime artist Bru-C and the Baron Houghton of Sowerby, spoke about the towns and villages which make up Erewash, and his background as a scientist.

 In November 2024, Thompson voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted dying.
 He released a statement saying that he supports a "system of assisted dying which allows people the choice to end their lives in dignity" and that the majority of Erewash constituents who had contacted him strongly supported the bill.
 Also that month, he criticised plans by Derbyshire County Council to close council-owned care homes and day care centres in Erewash, describing them as "reckless" and a "betrayal".

 In April 2025, he gave an extended speech in support of the Product Regulation and Metrology Bill, describing himself as the first metrologist to have been elected to the House of Commons, and elaborating on the subject.
-Long-serving Conservative MP John Hayes described Thompson's speech as "a wonderful contribution".
+Conservative MP John Hayes described Thompson's speech as "a wonderful contribution".

+In December 2025, Thompson questioned Digital Economy Minister Baroness Liz Lloyd on competition between broadband providers and how it was measured.
+Baroness Lloyd's conduct in the meeting was described by British technology news publication The Register as a "farce".

+Thompson was appointed as a parliamentary private secretary to the Home Office in March 2026.

+As a backbencher, Thompson sat on committees for three All-Party Parliamentary Groups, serving as chair of the APPGs on British universities and the furniture industry, and as co-chair of the Reserves and Cadets APPG alongside Conservative MP David Davis.
+Thompson was a member of the Science, Innovation and Technology Select Committee from October 2024 to June 2026.
+Thompson resigned his select committee and all-party parliamentary group roles when he was appointed as a parliamentary private secretary in the Home Office.

+On 9 July 2026, he formally endorsed Andy Burnham in the 2026 Labour leadership election.

 Personal life

 He has resided in Long Eaton since 2019, having previously lived in Sandiacre from 2015.

+In May 2025, Thompson described his personal enjoyment of woodworking in an interview with British furniture industry publication Furniture News.
+Discussing his links to the furniture-making industry in Erewash, he noted that his grandfather and uncle had connections to the trade, and that he would "build [his] own furniture" and was working on making a TV stand.

+Thompson records monthly interviews with local radio station Erewash Sound.
+In the course of these interviews, he has discussed national political issues like immigration and British railway infrastructure, alongside local matters like his campaigns for a banking hub in Long Eaton, the provision of bleed control kits in Ilkeston, improvements to Junction 25 of the M1, and for stronger planning controls of houses of multiple occupation.